Vectorized Online POMDP Planning: Abstract

 \section{Abstract}

 Planning under partial observability is an essential capability of autonomous robots.
 The Partially Observable Markov Decision Process (POMDP) provides a powerful framework for planning under partial observability problems, capturing the stochastic effects of actions and the limited information available through noisy observations.
 POMDP solving could benefit tremendously from massive parallelization on today's hardware, but parallelizing POMDP solvers has been challenging.
-Most of these solvers rely on interleaving numerical optimization over actions with the estimation of their values, which creates dependencies and synchronization bottlenecks between parallel processes that can offset the benefits of parallelization.
+Most solvers rely on interleaving numerical optimization over actions with the estimation of their values, which creates dependencies and synchronization bottlenecks between parallel processes that can offset the benefits of parallelization.
 In this paper, we propose \solverName (\solverAbbr), a novel parallel online solver that leverages a recent POMDP formulation which analytically solves part of the optimization component, leaving numerical computations to consist of only estimation of expectations. \solverAbbr represents all data structures related to planning as a collection of tensors, and implements all planning steps as fully vectorized computations over this representation.
-The result is a massively parallel solver with no dependencies or synchronization bottlenecks between parallel processes.
+The result is a massively parallel online solver with no dependencies or synchronization bottlenecks between concurrent processes.
 Experimental results indicate that \solverAbbr is at least $20\times$ more efficient in computing near-optimal solutions compared to an existing state-of-the-art parallel online solver.
+Moreover, \solverAbbr outperforms state-of-the-art sequential online solvers, while using a planning budget that is $1000\times$ smaller.